How new CMHC mortgage stress test rules impact first-time home buyers

 It’s important to understand that these new mortgage rules only apply to CMHC insured mortgages.
-Neither Genworth or Canada Guaranty, Canada’s two other insured mortgage providers, have announced underwriting changes.
+Neither Sagen or Canada Guaranty, Canada’s two other insured mortgage providers, have announced underwriting changes.

 These mortgage changes do not apply to uninsured mortgages, typically mortgages where the borrower has a down payment of at least 20% of the purchase price.

 - You apply for an insured mortgage through CMHC

 - Your down payment is less than 20%

 - Your GDS and TDS ratios are higher than 35% and 42%, respectively